Permissionless data slurping: Why Google's latest bombshell matters

 But you may want to consider two questions about a story that goes to the heart of the human relationship with technology: "Who is in control, here?"
 Firstly, can you turn it off?
 If you can't turn it off then obviously you are not in control.
 Secondly, do you know it's happening?
 If you don't know it's happening, you're not even in a position to turn it off.
 This entirely changes the terms of that human-machine relationship.

+Wait, did Oracle tip off world to Google's creepy always-on location tracking in Android?READ MORE

 What Google did is also illegal here because consent is the key to data protection in the EU.
 This is what motivated a student, Max Schrems, to look into Facebook's cookies in 2011.
-A German studying law in California, Schrems was curious how Facebook could track you across the web, even though you hadn't given it permission to do so.
+An Austrian studying law in California, Schrems was curious how Facebook could track you across the web, even though you hadn't given it permission to do so.
 Europe's data protection laws had been introduced in the mid-1990s, with memories of East Germany's Stasi fresh in the memory.
 Schrems investigated, and discovered that Facebook didn't delete the data even after you asked it to.
 Four years later the "safe harbour" provisions governing data flows from Europe to the USA lay in tatters.

 The paparazzi in your pocket